ghoulmann/raspberry_pi_gifted/gifted.md

 you.
 Here's the question: how do I find out just the timezone the system thinks it's in?

-* apropos -e date (surveys man pages for an exact match)
+* apropos -e date (surveys documentation for an exact match)

 * date -h (invalid option in this case; this is a short version of the command line that follows)